kata-containers/kata-containers/install/docker/centos-docker-install.md

     ```

     The previous command shows details of the kernel version running inside the
-    container, which is different from the host kernel version.
+    container, which is different to the host kernel version.